attrung/mlchain-public-dev/docs/3_Concepts/1_Server.md

 how their packages can be sent and received.
 These includes:

 #### Json:
+Json is arguably the most common and user-friendly data package.
+It is easy to read json and allows developer to quickly navigate what they need to find.
+Developers can also directly make changes to json files.
+However, json packages comes with a small cost of needing extra storage and takes longer to send.

 #### Message Pack:

+Message Pack (msgpack) is a data package that deliver data similarly to json, but it is lighter and takes less storage.
+However, they are also more heavy compared to msgpackblosc, and they are not as user friendly as json.

 #### Message Pack Blosc:
+Message Pack Blosc (msgpackblosc) is a compacted version of the original message pack.
+This is similar to that of your ".zip" file, which is a lot lighter than the other 2, but takes more computation power as it requires the computer to pack and unpack the data package at both ends.
+Depending on our systems and use cases, we can simply pick the best serializer for our purposes.

 ## 3. Sever: